Back to Partner Gardens

 About the garden

-Hanbury Botanic Gardens is today managed by Genoa University.
-The visitor descends 340ft from the entrance to the sea, winding down the numerous paths through nine hectares of garden, within which they found the Australian forest of eucalyptus, the acacia area, bamboos, the succulent collection and the scented garden, the Giardinetti with roses and peonies.
-Among other important collections such as the citrus with many old varieties, there is an area of other exotic fruit trees and tropical climbers along the pergolas.
+Visitors descend 340ft from the entrance to the sea, winding down numerous paths through nine hectares of gardens.
+Along the way, they encounter the Australian forest of eucalyptus, the acacia area, bamboos, the succulent collection, the scented garden and the Giardinetti with roses and peonies.
+Other important collections include citrus trees with many old varieties, as well as exotic fruit trees and tropical climbers.

 Facilities